 Recycled Materials and Alternative Options

-My doorbells were made using a recycled strap from a damaged satchel.
+My homemade doggy doorbells were made using a recycled strap from a damaged satchel.
 It looks absolutely fantastic, suits our home, and saved buying webbing and fittings.
-However, these materials are relatively inexpensive and can be bought in most craft stores if you don’t have a strap or belt for use or want to customise your doorbells to your decor.
-If you are using a strap, remove any shoulder padding and adjust length to size before starting your project.
+However, these kinds of extra materials are relatively inexpensive if you need to buy them instead.
+The supplies can be bought in most craft stores if you don’t have a strap or belt for use, or if you want to customise your doorbells to your home décor.
+If you are using a recycled strap, remove any shoulder padding and adjust length to size before starting your project.

 Finishing the Strap End for Hanging